 - Everyone and everything has a name, real or made up.

 How to Discipline a Toddler

 Discipline doesn’t always have to be something bad!
-In fact, these seven healthy toddler discipline strategies can help you effectively teach your children how to manage their behavior and emotions, so they develop healthy responses to life’s trials.
+These seven healthy toddler discipline strategies can help you effectively teach your children how to manage their behavior and emotions to develop healthy responses to life’s trials.